multilateralfund/ors/docs/development_guide.md

   - [react](https://react.dev/)
   - [react-router](https://reactrouter.com/en/main)
   - [vite](https://vitejs.dev/)
 - API documentation can be found at [here](http://localhost:8080/api/docs/) while running locally or [here](https://multilateralfund.edw.ro/api/docs/) for staging environment.
+You can also find a link to it in admin page, in the top right corner, next to your username.

 ## Adding a new backend dependency